πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Compile error

-Memory from malloc must be freed explicitly; otherwise it leaks.
+Memory from malloc must be freed explicitly.
+If you forget, it leaks.

 Q2.
 What does malloc(sizeof(int) * 10) do?